ariesdwi/MusicPlayer_NusaTech/README.md

 - CI/CD setup (currently up to GitHub, not yet integrated with AppCenter/TestFlight)
 - Uses **XcodeGen** for project generation
 - Includes a **Makefile** for simplified project management
+- Unit testing implemented in the Core module

 ## Project Structure
 ```